-Quarterly service fee - The quarterly service fee paid by LifeScan increased by 52% during the 2013 financial year compared to the 2012 financial year and by 311% during the 2012 financial year when compared to the 2011 financial year, reflecting ongoing market penetration.
+Quarterly service fee - The quarterly service fee paid by LifeScan increased by 89% during the 2014 financial year compared to the 2013 financial year and by 52% during the 2013 financial year when compared to the 2012 financial year, reflecting ongoing market penetration and growth.
 In March 2013, LifeScan initiated a voluntary recall and replacement for a majority of its OneTouch® Verio® blood glucose meters worldwide, which impacted sales in 2013.
-The issue giving rise to the recall has been addressed.
+The issue giving rise to the meter recall has been addressed.
+The recall did not relate to the blood glucose testing strips manufactured by us.

-The OneTouch® Verio® is now sold in over 90% of the world self-monitored blood glucose market.
+The OneTouch® Verio® system is now sold in over 90% of the world self-monitored blood glucose market.
 LifeScan launched the product initially in the Netherlands in January 2010 before making it available for sale in Australia in September 2010.
 During 2011, there were further launches of the product in Europe including France, Italy, Germany, the United Kingdom, Ireland and Spain.
 LifeScan first launched the OneTouch® Verio® system in the United States in January 2012.